elchulito88/Lead-Gen-Workshop/.ipynb_checkpoints/README-checkpoint.md

 </p>

-Now navigate back into the Files tab, and enter the **scripts** folder.
+Now navigate back into the **Code** tab.
 Click add a new file and name it `shiny_app.R` (make sure the file name is exactly that, it is case sensitive) and then paste the following into the file -

 ```R
 #